montlewis/PerchCMS-Typinator-Set/README.md

 So let's take a look at the exansions! **(Note: when you type an expansion, case doesn't matter.
 It's just added here for clarity)**

 # How it works
 So I tried to set up the expansions in a logical way so that learning them is as easy as possible.
-For working in templates, no matter which perch application you're in, you enter an abbreviations that begins with `pt` for Perch Template, followed by the field type you would like, followed by a trailing `\`.
+For working in **templates**, no matter which perch application you're in, you enter an abbreviations that begins with **`pt`**, as in Perch Template, followed by the field type or code you would like, followed by a trailing `\`.
 So the Abreviation `ptsmarttext\` will present a dialog that looks like this:

 ![SMARTTEXT](https://github.com/montlewis/PerchCMS-Typinator-Set/raw/master/perch_smarttext.png)